VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 Copy frinx.license.cfg back to OFFLINE machine, replacing the file in karaf's etc folder.
 You will be able to start karaf normally:

     OFFLINE# $KARAF_HOME/bin/karaf

+### Activating the FRINX ODL Distribution with token read from the frinx.license.cfg file.
+When activating FRINX ODL multiple times it might be tedious to always provide your frinx license key.
+To avoid that you can just create file frinx.license.cfg at $HOME/.local/shares/frinx_odl/frinx.license.cfg with the content

+    token=<YOUR SECRET TOKEN>

+For example token=fasf6a4f664f6sa4f64asf.
+This will provide your FRINX ODL your token whenever needed.
+After you created the file you may run FRINX ODL with clean install just with

+    ./bin/karaf